So, why does your brand exist?

 Answering the question of Why is a foundational building block in the development of your brand.
 It will guide your decision-making, and ultimately, the success of your business.

 So what is a brand Why?
 It’s the reason you get out of bed in the morning to go to work.
-It’s the reason you endure low times and frustrations in your business.
-It’s the thing that fulfils you; the thing that drives you and makes you want to go back to working on your business, again and again.
+The reason you endure low times and frustrations in your business.
+It’s the thing that fulfils you.
+The thing that drives you and makes you want to go back to working on your business, again and again.
 It can be your passion, but more often, it’s a bigger-picture element; it’s the effect you want the work you’re doing to have on the world.

 I would say there is no limit to what your Why can be.
 But one thing I can say for sure: Making money is not a legitimate Why.
 In fact, I feel confident that if you change your Brand Why from money to something else you’re passionate about, you will make lots more money.